dm-academy/Calavera/README.md

 Been doing some final polishing.
 The public Calavera alpha release is delayed due to my educational commitments - have to prioritize creating the labs.
 Testing the system under fire in the classroom also seems appropriate before publishing.

 But a motivated person can certainly download and stand up the virtual machines at this point.
-I have started a dedicated [installation instructions wiki](https://github.com/CharlesTBetz/Calavera/wiki/Installation-instructions).
+I am currently working on the [installation instructions] (https://github.com/CharlesTBetz/Calavera/blob/master/docs/Installation.md).

 See previous updates on the [Calavera blog](https://github.com/CharlesTBetz/Calavera/wiki/Calavera-Blog)